-Rock Creek Pavilion is cosed through the 2020 season due to Covid-19.
+Rock Creek Pavilion is closed through the 2021 season due to fire damage.
 Of the pavilions in the North Umpqua River Recreation Area, Rock Creek is the quietest and most secluded from neighboring group areas and is surrounded by old growth trees that reach over 150 feet.

 The nearby North Umpqua River was designated as a Wild and Scenic River in 1988.
 This classification protects 34 miles of the river for its outstanding scenery and exciting outdoor recreation activities.

 Rock Creek accommodates up to 50 people and is equipped with conveniences like drinking water, a sink and electrical outlets.
 It's ideal for a variety of gatherings and family occasions.

 If visitors would like to camp overnight, the pavilion is adjacent to the first-come, first-served Rock Creek Campground.

 The pavilion is perched on the banks of the scenic Rock Creek, a tributary of the North Umpqua River.
 The forested area is at an altitude of 1,200 feet in the foothills of the Cascade Mountains.
 It's also just west of the Umpqua National Forest, which was established in 1908.

 The North Umpqua River is just up the road, and adventure-seekers will enjoy its whitewater rafting and kayaking.

 Alongside the North Umpqua River is the North Umpqua Trail, considered one of the top mountain biking trails in the country.
 The trail follows the river from its headwaters down to the confluence of Rock Creek, and spans 79 miles!